devanshj/rxjs-from-emitter/README.md

 ## What do you lose?

 `fromEvent` can take array of event emitters, but `fromEmitter` takes only one.
 This is to keep static cheking easier and avoid complexity

+Tested with TS 3.5 with strict mode, probably won't work for previous versions.
+For previous versions you can still try writing `"click" as "click"` instead of just `"click"`, it might work.

+Also `document.querySelector` returns `Element`, make sure to make it `HTMLElement` either via assertion (cast) or via type parameter